-The financial statements of APL as of December 31, 2017 and 2018 were audited by BDO Roxas Cruz Tagle and Co. and for the year ended December 31, 2019 was audited by Reyes Tacandong & Co., independent auditors, as stated in their report attached to this Prospectus.
+The financial statements of APL as of 2018 was audited by BDO Roxas Cruz Tagle and Co. and for the year ended December 31, 2019 was audited by Reyes Tacandong & Co., independent auditors, as stated in their report attached to this Prospectus.
+Valdes Abad & Company has audited and rendered an unqualified audit report on the Company's audited financial statements for the year December 31, 2020

-BDO Roxas Cruz Tagle & Co. and Reyes Tacandong & Co., have neither shareholding in APL nor any right, whether legally enforceable or not, to nominate persons or to subscribe for the securities of APL.
-BDO Roxas Cruz Tagle & Co. and Reyes Tacandong & Co. will not receive any direct or indirect interest in APL or its securities (including options, warrants, or rights thereto) pursuant to or in connection with the Offer.
+BDO Roxas Cruz Tagle & Co., Reyes Tacandong & Co. and Valdes Abad & Company have neither shareholding in APL nor any right, whether legally enforceable or not, to nominate persons or to subscribe for the securities of APL.
+BDO Roxas Cruz Tagle & Co., Reyes Tacandong & Co. and Valdes Abad & Company will not receive any direct or indirect interest in APL or its securities (including options, warrants, or rights thereto) pursuant to or in connection with the Offer.
 The foregoing is in accordance with the Code of Ethics for Professional Accountants in the Philippines set by the Board of Accountancy and approved by the Professional Regulation Commission.

-The following table sets out the aggregate fees paid to BDO Roxas Cruz Tagle & Co. and Reyes Tacandong & Co. correspondingly for professional service rendered in respect of the audit of the Company's historical financial statements, excluding out-of-pocket expenses incidental to such services and excluding fees directly related to the Offer:
+The following table sets out the aggregate fees paid to BDO Roxas Cruz Tagle & Co., Reyes Tacandong & Co. and Valdes Abad & Company correspondingly for professional service rendered in respect of the audit of the Company's historical financial statements, excluding out-of-pocket expenses incidental to such services and excluding fees directly related to the Offer:

+2018 2019 2020

-2017 2018 2019 Audit and Audit Related Fees (in ₱) 875,000 938,500 400,000
+Audit and Audit Related 938,500 400,000 400,000

+Fees (in ₱)